Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 What if there are any mistakes?

 The Arbitration Act authorises the setting aside of arbitral awards for reasons aligned with Article 34 of the UNCITRAL Model Law and the reasons for refusing to enforce an award pursuant to Article V of the New York Convention.
+The Supreme Court has recently confirmed the position on the setting aside of arbitral awards in the Taewoong case, where the court confirmed that arbitral awards can be set aside only under extraordinary circumstances in obvious violation of public order and that those circumstances are exhaustively listed in the Arbitration Act.
+Notably, this is the first Supreme Court judgment on the setting aside of an arbitral award since 2009.

 Can the parties exclude by agreement any right of appeal or other recourse that the law of your jurisdiction may provide?